spiral/docs/security/authentication.md

 (User, API Client).
 The actor is fetched from `Spiral\Auth\ActorProviderInterface` using `Spiral\Auth\TokenInterface`.

 The token is managed by `Spiral\Auth\TokenStorageInterface` and always includes the payload (for example `["userID" => $id]`, LDAP creds, etc.).
-The token payload use to find current application user via `Spiral\Auth\ActorProviderInterface`.
+The token payload uses to find current application user via `Spiral\Auth\ActorProviderInterface`.

-Token storage can either store token in external source (such as database, redis or file) or decode it on a fly.
-Framework includes multiple token implementations out of the box for easier use.
+The token storage can either store token in the external source (such as database, Redis, or file) or decode it on a fly.
+The framework includes multiple token implementations out of the box for more comfortable use.

 > You can use multiple token and actor providers inside one application.